fraterrisus/walkthroughs/aethus/items.md

 | 2 | 10x [Reinforced Material](#reinforced-building-material), 1x [Advanced Electronics](#advanced-electronics), 4x [Kalynite Frame](#kalynite-frame) | 140 | &ndash;2 |
 | 3 | 12x [Reinforced Material](#reinforced-building-material), 1x [Advanced Electronics](#advanced-electronics), 2x [Servomotor](#servomotor), 5x [Kalynite Frame](#kalynite-frame), 2x [Meteorite Frame](#meteorite-frame) | 230 | &ndash;3 |

 Cargo Bays are the receiving end of any automated resource collection equipment you find (mining drills/lasers) or manufacture ([Water Pumps](#water-pump), [Coolant Hypercompressors](#buildkit)) throughout the game.
-The Mark I bays are small enough to fit inside a Habitat next to your manufacturing equipment so you don't even have to go far; Mark IIs and IIIs are so tall you'll be forced to place them outside.
+The Model 1 bays are small enough to fit inside a Habitat next to your manufacturing equipment so you don't even have to go far; Model 2s and 3s are so tall you'll be forced to place them outside.

-Towards the end of the game, if you've enabled every mining drill you've found and you're not particularly diligent about emptying them, you *might* find that a Mark III bay *occasionally* gets full.
+Towards the end of the game, if you've enabled every mining drill you've found and you're not particularly diligent about emptying them, you *might* find that a Model 3 bay *occasionally* gets full.

 {% endaethusitem %}
 {% aethusitem 'Cargo Drone', 'Cargo Drone I' %}